valermor/pages/README.rst

 *Traits* are the condition that have to be verified for the page to be in the loaded state.
 In our case, the page has user text input, password text input and submit button since we are going to interact with them.
-We start defining three private methods which check the presence of those elements.
+We start by defining three private methods which check the presence of those elements.

 .. code:: python